Rebecca Yowler is not only the assistant librarian for research and instruction in Seymour Library, but is al...

 A thorough transcript review following your admission

 Our registrar will individually review your academic record to make sure you get the appropriate credit for your previous work.
 At Knox, courses are typically 1 credit hour; you'll need 36 credit hours to graduate.
 Generally, credits transfer at .3 credits per semester hour and .2 credits per quarter hour.
-The maximum number of transfer credit hours we'll accept from a community college is 18; from other institutions, up to 22.5 credit hours.
+The maximum number of transfer credit hours we'll accept from a community college is 18; from other institutions, no more than 19 credit hours overall may be accepted.
 See our transfer credit policy for more details.

 One-on-one help planning the rest of your college experience